Meet YOLO26: next-gen vision AI.

 Image from the libsixel website.

-Only compatible with Linux and MacOS.
+Only compatible with Linux and macOS.
 Check the VSCode repository, check Issue status, or documentation for updates about Windows support to view images in terminal with sixel.

 The VSCode compatible protocols for viewing images using the integrated terminal are sixel and iTerm.
 This guide will demonstrate use of the sixel protocol.